 The carryforward periods of our foreign tax credit carryforwards range from tax years 2020 through 2023.
 Carryforward periods for our net operating losses extend from 2028 forward.
-However, utilization of a portion of our net operating losses is limited under separate return limitation year (SRLY) rules.
-Based on first half of 2020 events and our analysis of their potential impact on utilization of our tax attributes, we concluded that a valuation allowance should be established on a portion of our foreign tax credit carryforwards and net operating losses that are no longer more-likely-than-not to be realized.
+However, utilization of a portion of our net operating losses is limited under separate return limitation year rules.
+Based on 2020 events and our analysis of their potential impact on utilization of our tax attributes, we concluded in the first quarter of 2020 that a valuation allowance should be established on a portion of our foreign tax credit carryforwards and net operating losses that are no longer more-likely-than-not to be realized.
 To the extent that the valuation allowance is attributed to changes in forecast of current year taxable income, the impact is included in our estimated annualized effective tax rate.
-The valuation allowance related to changes in forecasts of income in future periods as well as other items not related to the current year was recorded discretely in the six-month period ended June 30, 2020.
-Accordingly, as of June 30, 2020, we have recorded a \$286 million valuation allowance through continuing operations.
+The valuation allowance related to changes in forecasts of income in future periods as well as other items not related to the current year was recorded discretely in the nine-month period ended September 30, 2020.
+Accordingly, as of September 30, 2020, we have recorded a \$286 million valuation allowance through continuing operations.
+No additional activity was recorded for the three-month period ended September 30, 2020.